Can You Use Latex Paint Over Oil-Based Primer- Everything You Need to Know

 What is an Oil-Based Primer?

-It is an important type of primer which works perfectly with latex and acrylic paint and their derivatives.
+It is an important type of primer that works perfectly with latex and acrylic paint and their derivatives.
 Due to their importance and properties, I recommend this primer for each small and large painting project at any place.
 An oil-based primer quickly attaches to the surface of the paint.

 The ultimate advantage is the cohesive forces between the paint and the surface where you implement it.
 The more the forces, the more is time for staying the paint on the wall or other surfaces.
 This primer is not only good for latex-based paint, but you will get a finish and shiny results for all types of paints.